LennonLab/MicrobialBiodiversityTheory/paper/Results.md

 **S6:** Consequently, METE and the broken-stick frequently underpredict the abundance of the most abundant species and over predict the abundance of the rarest species.

 ##P2
+**S1:** We asked whether the success of METE (log-series) and the broken-stick (geometric distribution) were influenced by the two primary constraint-variables, i.e., total abundance *N* and species richness *S*.
+The two variables